appacademy/jump-start/part4/part4.md

 ```

 Watch [this video][write-out-video] at 2x and compare it to the code.
-I recommend putting this window on the left half of the screen and the youtube video on the right half.
+We recommend putting this window on the left half of the screen and the youtube video on the right half.
 Follow along on a piece of paper.
 (The "t" in the `end_letter` row should have been crossed out in the video.)

 [write-out-video]: https://youtu.be/MpkXN5V-DqI